aiMBF/aiMBF/README.md

 - 👋 Hi, I’m Aïssatou BALDE
-- 👀 I’m interested in Big Data,Data Science,Data Analytics
+- 👀 I’m interested in Big Data, Data engineering
-- 🌱 I’m currently learning Computer Science and Networks at Thies Polytechnic School(Senegal))
+- 🌱 I’m currently learning Big Data and Data Engineering at Paris-Saclay
-- 💞️ I’m looking for collaboration on Big Data,Deep/Machine Learning projects
+- 💞️ I’m looking for collaboration on Big Data projects

 <!---